gecgooden/chunkgen/README.md

 [1.7.10-1.3.0](https://github.com/gecgooden/chunkgen/releases/tag/1.3.0) is for Minecraft 1.7.10 and Forge-10.13.4.1448+.

+Note: Only the latest version of Minecraft will be actively supported.

 ##Feature Request

 Either submit a pull request, or open an issue and label it as a feature-request.